manoharan-lab/holopy/docs/source/users/install.rst

   python setup.py install

 Or put the archive directory in your PYTHONPATH to import it directly from the archive.

 Once you have done that, start up python (we would suggest as ``ipython --pylab`` or the pylab console from EPD or similar) and run::

   import holopy

-If you get your prompt back without errors, congratulations you have successfully installed HoloPy!
-Proceed to the :ref:`tutorials`. if you get errors or just want to learn more, keep reading.
+If you get your prompt back without errors, congratulations!
+You have successfully installed HoloPy.
+Proceed to the :ref:`tutorials`.
+If you get errors or just want to learn more, keep reading.

 .. _dependencies: